mih4god3c/dragonhack/README.md

 ## About

-The TODO application solves the problem of zero food waste.
+The application solves the problem of zero food waste.
 In short, it solves two main problems:

 - helps you find the best recipe you would usually throw away
 - helps you keep an eye on your inventory and reminds you for the food items that are about to expire